Volunteer Opportunities in Alexandria

 T.C.
 Williams International Network — In Classroom Tutors

-Volunteer Alexandria — Community Service Day Coordinators and Fundraisers Needed
+Volunteer Alexandria — Community Service Day Team Leaders and Site Coordinators

-Spring for Alexandria 2013 involves hundreds of volunteers who will join together on Friday, May 3 to provide community services at dozens of nonprofits throughout the city.
-Volunteers are needed to help us secure donations from stores, restaurants, etc. to give out as prizes.
-Site coordinators are needed to assist with project development and overseeing 3-5 sites the day of the event.
-Contact email@example.com.
+Community Service Day involves hundreds of volunteers who will join together on Friday, May 3 to provide community services at dozens of nonprofits throughout the city.
+Team Leaders will recruit team members, get pledges, and provide details about the work site to members.
+Site coordinators are needed to assist with project development between now and May 3 and overseeing 3-5 sites the date of the event.
+Contact: email@example.com.